Phonicavi/Go/README.md

 This is a course final project for ***Artificial Intelligence (EI339)*** in **Shanghai Jiao Tong University**, original project referenced and promoted from https://github.com/antoniogarro/Hara, which was written by [Antonio Garro](https://github.com/antoniogarro) and released under a permissive BSD License.

+Thanks for the technical instructions of Go (weiqi, igo, baduk) from YUAN Yuancheng, **University of Science and Technology of China**.

 ---

 + How to play?